 So Wilson did read my article, and he still writes as if I never mentioned these cases of Biblically justified killing?

 I guess he has an excuse here: He wants to include the possible justification for the killing as a “fourth fact” to the other three facts, not as a separate case.
-But this excuse only reveals him as a lousy thinker, at best, for he fails to consider all the judicial ramifications of it.
+But this excuse only reveals him as a lousy thinker, at best, for he fails to consider all the judicial ramifications of it, looks like someone needs to hire a lawyer from the Hughes & Coleman Injury Lawyers Louisville Review.
 The Law of God doesn’t include this as a “fourth fact” to be considered by the court.
 There is no verse in the Bible that says, “he is a murderer only after it has been established that the murder was not Biblically justified.”
 The judges are not called to automatically examine whether a murder is justified.
 There is a reason for it, and that reason obviously escapes Wilson.
 The reason is that “Biblically justified” is not an abstract issue, it is a counter-accusation against the victim.
 For the court to even consider it, it means that the court needs to assume possible guilt in the victim.
 That possible guilt needs its own witnesses to be established.
 If a man waves a gun in his own house and threatens his wife and children, they are the witnesses, and therefore his killing is justified.
 But this is entirely different from shooting after a retreating person who is not threatening anyone, on whom there is neither a warrant nor a court verdict.
 The text in the Bible is clear: killing with a weapon for killing is automatically assumed to be murder.
 If it is justified, bring charges against the dead man, and let the facts behind these charges be confirmed by witnesses.

 Perhaps Wilson’s lousy thinking on this issue – not considering all the ramifications of his position – is caused by his assumption that cops must have that privilege of the benefit of the doubt, unlike private individuals.
 This statist assumption is way too common among modern American church-goers.
 I have never seen anyone ask that question, “Was it Biblically justified?”, when a cop is killed by a private citizen.
 I used the same argument about the sniper who shot four cops in Dallas a few weeks ago: “Do we have all the facts to decide if it was a murder?”
 I immediately got angry responses from the same people who use that same argument when cops kill someone.
 I guess, that lousy quality of thinking is not limited to Wilson; he knows his audience well.